-IV.
-Tulane University Health Sciences Center
+V. Tulane University Health Sciences Center \$13,000,000

-Tulane University plans to invest the funds in a variety of ways to sustain the health care safety net in New Orleans, as well as assist in responding to the new health care crisis in this community.
-Prior to hurricane season 2005, 3% of Tulane's patients were uninsured, this has grown to 47% currently.
-These funds will be used to sustain Tulane's role in providing care to these patients.
-These funds may be invested in the following areas:
+Tulane University invested funds in a variety of ways to sustain the health care safety net in New Orleans, as well as assist in responding to the new health care crisis in the community.
+Prior to hurricane season 2005, 3% of Tulane's patients were uninsured.
+That figure rapidly increased as a result of the storms.
+SSBG Recovery funds were used to sustain Tulane's role in providing care to these patients as follows:

-- Sustain, and when needed, enhance capacity to provide the following care to under and uninsured:
+- Sustain, and when needed, enhance capacity to provide the following care to the under and uninsured:

 - o primary care

 - o emergency care

-- o public health preparedness and training
+- public health preparedness and training

 - o adult and child psychiatry

-- o women's health
+- women's health

-- o children's health
+- children's health

 - o health equality

 - o environmental health

 - o infectious diseases

 - Maintain a high-quality biomedical workforce in the greater New Orleans region through retention of existing healthcare faculty and residents.

 - Support for the School of Public Health and Tropical Medicine.

 - Retention and establishment of primary care clinics.

 - Support for Cancer Center and Gene Therapy Center.

 - Support for Clinical Research and supporting faculty and staff.